-Vague, informal and incomplete
+♦ Vague, informal and incomplete

-- User story cards are regarded as conversation starters.
-Being informal, they are open to many interpretations. - Being brief, they do not state all of the details necessary to implement a feature.
+User story cards are regarded as conversation starters.
+Being informal, they are open to many interpretations.
+Being brief, they do not state all of the details necessary to implement a feature.
 Stories are inappropriate for formal agreements or writing legal contracts

-Lack of non-functional requirements
+♦ Lack of non-functional requirements

-User stories rarely include performance or NFR details, so nonfunctional tests (e.g. response time) may be overlooked
+User stories rarely include performance or non-functional requirement details, so non-functional tests (e.g. response time) may be overlooked